Indian Brethren

-The Indian Brethren are a Christian Evangelical premillennial religious movement.
-Although they have some distinct characteristics, they have a lot in common, in both doctrine and practice, with the international Open Brethren movement, with whom nearly all of them are historically affiliated.
+The Indian Brethren are a Christian evangelical dispensational religious movement.
+Although they have some distinct characteristics, they have much in common, in both doctrine and practice, with the international Open Brethren movement, with whom nearly all of them are historically affiliated.

 The Brethren in India, as in most other countries, do not usually regard themselves as a denomination in the usually understood sense, but rather as a largely informal network of like-minded autonomous local churches.
 They remain linked mostly through common support of missionaries, area conferences, youth ministries, and the work of itinerant preachers, who are usually called evangelists.
-The Brethren do not ordain clergy, and each local church, called an assembly, is led by a number of Elders.
+The Brethren do not ordain clergy, and each local church, called an assembly, is led by a number of elders.

 Origins of the Brethren movement in India

 The Plymouth Brethren was introduced into India in 1833 by Anthony Norris Groves, a dentist by profession who was one of the Plymouth Brethren pioneers in the United Kingdom.
 His ministry centred in the Godavari delta area of Bihar, Andhra Pradesh and Tamil Nadu.

 John Arulappan followed Groves and lived "by faith" as a full-time worker.
 Through Arulappan's ministry, a revival broke out in Thirunelveli (Nellai) in Tamil Nadu, and many congregations were formed.
 Tamil David and Handley Bird followed in their footsteps and conducted revival meetings throughout Southern India in the late 1890s.

-Some Indian Brethren disclaim the missionary connection, instead making a case for continuity with an unbroken line of Christians going back to what they believe were evangelistic endeavours of the Apostle Thomas in the First Century.
+Some Indian Brethren disclaim the missionary connection, instead making a case for continuity with an unbroken line of Christians going back to what they believe were evangelistic endeavours of the Apostle Thomas in the first century.
 One Brethren website states :

 Because Indian Brethren often used the title Plymouth Brethren they are often erroneously identified as the fruits of people from Plymouth who laboured in India.
 This is a false identification.
 The Brethren movement in India came up quite independently of the movement in Plymouth, and both movements recognized each other as a counterpart mainly because of identical doctrines and practices and not because one gave birth to the other.